Zal0/ZGB/README.md

 <details>
   <summary><strong>Big maps scroll support</strong></summary>

-ZGB support maps up to 16384 bytes with a maximum width or height of 255 tiles.
+CrossZGB support maps up to 16384 bytes with a maximum width or height of 255 tiles.
 The engine will take care of updating the native 32x32 background as the camera moves

 ![gif](/doc%20files/readme/scroll.gif)